JakobHallin/trust-layer-architecture/README.md

 ## What This Prototype Does Not Do

-- t does not identify humans
+- It does not identify humans
 - It does not detect malicious bots
 - It does not implement ML or swarm detection
 - It does not provide production-grade PKI

 These concerns are intentionally out of scope. (might me looked at later)